Abelian 3d mirror symmetry on $\mathbb{RP}^2 \times \mathbb{S}^1$ with $N_f=1$: Conclusion and outlook

 We have derived two types of the consistent parity conditions imposed on all fields on $\mathbb{RP}^{2} \times \mathbb{S}^{1}$; one is just parity $\mathcal{P}$ acting as a set of \eqref{vecp1} and \eqref{ematp1}; the other is parity $\mathcal{P}$ accompanying charge conjugation $\mathcal{C}$ described in \eqref{vecp2} and \eqref{ematp2}.
 Then, the superconformal indices on $\mathbb{RP}^{2} \times \mathbb{S}^{1}$ have been computed under both pairs of the parity conditions.
 As an application of these indices, we check $\mathcal{N} = 2$ mirror symmetry with a single flavor on the unorientable manifold.
 As demonstrated in \cite{Tanaka:2014oda} where the parity conditions \eqref{vecp1} and \eqref{ematp1} without the BF term are considered, equivalence $\mathcal{I}_{\text{SQED}^{( \mathcal{P} )}} = \mathcal{I}_{^{\text{X}}_{\text{Y}}\text{Z}}$ for mirror symmetry can be proven essencially by the $q$-binomial theorem.
 On the other hand, we can verify mirror symmetry $\mathcal{I}_{\text{SQED}^{( \mathcal{CP} )}} = \mathcal{I}_{\text{XYZ}}$ under the parity conditions \eqref{vecp2} and \eqref{ematp2} with the Ramanujan's sum and the product-to-sum identity of the elliptic theta functions (see Appendix \ref{24mirrorsym} for details).
 Although its proof is rather simple, the resultant identity is quite nontrivial and new in the mathematical point of view.
 In the rest of this section, we mention some open problems and possibilities to generalize our argument.

-\paragraph{Open questions and outlook} Some questions still arise from the map of the parity conditions including the background gauge fields.
-As you can see in the quiver diagrams, we consider only even-holonomy for a background U$(1)_{A}$ gauge field in all cases of mirror symmetry.
-Of course, we can couple a background odd-holonomy gauge field for U$(1)_{A}$ to the theories, however, the indices of the SQED and the XYZ model with that background field naively do not match as pointed out in \cite{Imamura:2011su}.
-They have determined the weight of each term in the indices by hand to realize the dualities, and then the authors \cite{Imamura:2013qxa} have discussed the way to decide them in the context of factorization (see below).
-It is one possibility to solve this question, whereas we put off it near future.
-In addition, at the present time, we do not precisely understand the origin of the parity conditions for the XYZ model.
+We should comment on our variety of Abelian mirror symmetry on $\mathbb{RP}^{2} \times \mathbb{S}^{1}$ which can result from the revised index formula \eqref{d1loop} in the latest version of the paper.
+In the subsection \ref{Ptype} and \ref{CPtype}, we only consider Abelian mirror symmetry where the background gauge holonomy of U$(1)_A$ is restricted to even and realized it in four distinct ways depending on the parity conditions.
+In addition to them, we are suitably able to show other four types of Abelian mirror symmetry with U$(1)_A$ odd-holonomy $B_{A}^{-}$ and $\tilde{B}_{A}^{-}$ by applying the modified index formula \eqref{d1loop}, which we would omit here.
+One can easily check them in the level of the index following the same procedure presented above.

+\paragraph{Open questions and outlook} The naive issue involved in the map of the parity conditions is that we do not precisely understand the origin of the parity conditions for the XYZ model.
 To reveal this origin might be a crucial role to deeply understand the supersymmetric theories on unorientable manifolds.